TomasVotruba/tomasvotruba.com/resources/posts/2018/2018-02-05-how-to-run-symfony-processes-asynchronously.md

 ## How to Go Async in PHP?

 We tried [spatie/async](https://github.com/spatie/async) which has very nice README at first sight and works probably very well for simple functions.
 But it turned out to be rather magic [by passing service as serialized string](https://github.com/spatie/async/blob/master/src/Runtime/ParentRuntime.php) to [CLI that desirializes it and runs on own thread](https://github.com/spatie/async/blob/master/src/Runtime/ChildRuntime.php).
 It also caused other process commands fail on success message.
-It is probably good enought for Laravel, but not for my [SOLID standards](https://github.com/jupeter/clean-code-php#solid).
+It is probably good enough for Laravel, but not for my [SOLID standards](https://github.com/jupeter/clean-code-php#solid).

 ### What are the Other options?